iamthevastidledhitchhiker/Zentropy/README.md

 ### Using Summarizationa and NER models together

-* The best way to see the Summarization and NER models in action is to run `pipeline_demo.py` (making sure that you are inside the virtual environment containing Tensorflow 1.2.1)
+* The best way to see the Summarization and NER models in action is to run `pipeline_demo.py` (making sure that you are inside the virtual environment containing Tensorflow 1.2.1 and have Stanford NLP Java library in your classpath). `articles` array inside the above file defines which URLs are being fetched for summarization and NER extraction.
+Same functionality can also be seen by running an iPython notebook `Pipeline Demo.ipynb` inside a Jupyter environment (if installed)

+### Evaluation on testing data

+Testing data of 4000 news articles was used to evaluate the Summarization + NER performance.
+The whole process takes more than 6 hours to complete on a GPU, and the team executed different steps separately, therefore a full-end-to-end test run on 4000 test articles does not exist in this repo.
+It can be created and provided if needed.
+The following files show the code that needed to be run in order to do this:

+* Summarization:
+* NER
+* F1 score generation

 For example: Model takes input from data folder in newline seperated form: